 A broad general curriculum is offered.
-Programs are integrated as much as possible by bringing together a number of learning areas into thematic units that emphasise the links and keep learning meaningful.
+Programs are integrated as much as possible by bringing together a number of learning areas into thematic units that emphasize the links and keep learning meaningful.

-The learning areas are Literacy (English), Numeracy (Mathematics), Visual Arts, Performing Arts, Integrated Studies (incorporating Science, Technology and the Humanities), Physical Education and Health, Religion and Values Education, Life Skills and Library.
+The learning areas are Literacy (English), Numeracy (Mathematics), Visual Arts, Performing Arts (incorporating Drama, Dance and Music), Integrated Studies (incorporating Science, Technology and the Humanities), Physical Education and Health, Religion and Values Education, Life Skills and Library.

-Students in Preparatory and Year 1 participate in a Perceptual Motor Program.
 Students in Years 1 and 2 study French; students in Years 3 to 6 study Spanish.